awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [Software Lead Weekly](http://softwareleadweekly.com/).
 A free weekly email, for busy people who care about people, culture and leadership.
 * [Hacking Revenue](http://hackingrevenue.com/).
 One email a week with carefully curated insights to scale up your business.
 * [The Changelog Nightly](https://changelog.com/nightly).
 An email, every night at 10pm CT, that unearths the hottest new repos on GitHub.
-* [GitHub Reminder](https://githubreminder.org/signin).
-Receive serendipitous (daily, weekly or monthly) email reminders about forgotten starred repos.
 * [Code Cartoons](https://tinyletter.com/codecartoons).
 Learn code via cartoons via email.
 * [Awesome Self Hosted Newsletter](https://selfhosted.libhunt.com/newsletter).
 A directory of free software solutions and web applications which can be hosted locally.
 * [lkml.wtf](https://lkml.wtf/).
 A weekly roundup of Linux Kernel Mailing List threads but with a lot more sarcasm.
+* [Crypto-Gram](https://www.schneier.com/crypto-gram/).
+A security-focused monthly newsletter curated by Bruce Schneier, one of the most famous security experts in the world.
+* ~~[GitHub Reminder](https://githubreminder.org/signin).
+Receive serendipitous (daily, weekly or monthly) email reminders about forgotten starred repos.~~

 # License